 To apply DSP blocks:

-You can customize settings further, but Optimize audio gives you a good starting point for further customization.
+The settings are optimized for your particular combination of devices.
+You can customize settings further, but the Optimize workflow gives you a good starting point.

 The schematic view in Designer provides an overview of the entire audio signal chain, with the ability to adjust settings and monitor signals.